Karenvn/busco-alg-painter/README.md

 - Coleoptera:
   [`TableS2.csv`](https://raw.githubusercontent.com/Obscuromics/coleoptera-ALGs/refs/heads/main/tables/TableS2.csv)

-SHA-256 values for the bundled snapshots are recorded in `REFERENCE_CHECKSUMS.sha256`.
+SHA-256 values for these tables are recorded in `REFERENCE_CHECKSUMS.sha256`.

 The Coleoptera source table contains 3,729 `coleoptera_odb12` BUSCOs: 3,603 assigned to C1–C7 or CX and 126 reported as `unassigned`.
-The latter are deliberately excluded from the reference mapping.
+The latter are excluded from the reference mapping.

 ## Installation